eclipse-velocitas/velocitas-docs/README.md

 Before deploying the official documentation by triggering the `Publish Documentation` workflow the following actions must be performed:

-* Run the hugo server on localhost and verify that appearance is similar to the [currently deployed official version](https://eclipse.dev/velocitas/) and that links are working as expected.
+* Run the hugo server on localhost
+* Verify that appearance is similar to the [currently deployed official version](https://eclipse.dev/velocitas/) and links are working as expected.
-* Upload the new `main` to a fork that you control with GitHub Pages enabled and verify that you can run the `Publish Documentation` workflow and that the results is published to your pages.
-Use a GitHub Pages configuration where the `docs` branch is used and where the result will be available at
-  `https://<your userid or organization>.github.io/velocitas-docs/`.
+* Upload the new `main` to a fork that you control with GitHub Pages enabled
+* Verify that you can run the `Publish Documentation` workflow and that the result is published to your pages.
+Use a GitHub Pages configuration where the `docs` branch is used and where the result will be available at `https://<your userid or organization>.github.io/velocitas-docs/`.
 * After triggering `Publish Documentation` workflow on the official `velocitas-docs`repository verify that results looks like expected.

 ## Theme Upgrade